-- Certification that the landscape architect, architect or civil engineer submitting the landscape and tree protection plan has read and is familiar with Ch.
-12-6 of the Code of the City of Pensacola, Florida, pertaining to Tree and Landscape Regulation. - (B) Installation period.
-All landscape materials and trees depicted on the approved landscape plan shall be installed within one (1) year of the date of issuance of the building permit for the site. - (C) Quality.
+• Certification that the landscape architect, architect or civil engineer submitting the landscape and tree protection plan has read and is familiar with Ch.
+12-6 of the Code of the City of Pensacola, Florida, pertaining to Tree and Landscape Regulation.

+- (B) Installation period.
+All landscape materials and trees depicted on the approved landscape plan shall be installed within one (1) year of the date of issuance of the building permit for the site prior to the issuance of the certificate of occupancy. - (C) Quality.
 All plant materials used shall conform to the standards for Florida No. 1 or better as given in "Grades and Standards for Nursery Plants", current edition, State of Florida, Department of Agriculture and Consumer Services, Division of Plant Industry, Tallahassee, Florida, a copy of which shall be maintained for public inspection in the department of leisure services. - (D) Notice.
 If removal is sought for two (2) or more heritage trees or for more than ten (10) protected trees (including heritage trees sought to be removed) and/or if removal of more than fifty (50) of existing protected trees is sought within any property in any zoning district identified in section 12-6-2, a sign shall be posted no further back than four (4) feet from the property line nearest each respective roadway adjacent to the property.
 One (1) sign shall be posted for every one hundred (100) feet of roadway frontage.
 Each sign shall contain two (2) horizontal lines of legible and easily discernable type.
 The top line shall state: "Tree Removal Permit Applied For."
-The bottom line shall state: "For Further Information Contact the City of Pensacola."
+The bottom line shall state: "For Further Information Contact the City of Pensacola at 311 (or other number as designated by the Mayor or his or her designee)."
 The top line shall be in legible type no smaller than six (6) inches in height.
 The bottom line shall be in legible type no smaller than three (3) inches in height.
 There shall be a margin of at least three (3) inches between all lettering and the edge of the sign.
-The signs shall be posted at by the applicant at their expense, and shall remain continuously posted until the requisite building, site work, or tree removal permit has issued.
+The signs shall be posted at by the applicant at their expense, and shall remain continuously posted until the requisite building, site work, or tree removal permit has been issued, but in no event for less than two (2) weeks prior to tree removal.
+The City designated Arborist will notify the councilperson in which the removal is requested.